magento/architecture/design-documents/module-split.md

         * No overhead from preserving keeping backwards compatibility

         Cons
-        * We going to have incorrect namespaces
+        * We going to have namespaces that don't follow the pattern
         * Will need to fix existing tests (not a big con really)
         * Will have to decide what to do with new classes we introduce in the modules that have classes with old namespaces.
 Introduce with old namespace for consistency or with new namespace that matches module name to have correct namespace.
 Either way this might be a little confusing, and different from the case when we create brand new module with correct namespace